project-capo/docs-main/panda/install/legacy.rst

 * gcc-arm-linux-gnueabihf
 * binutils-arm-linux-gnueabihf

-Polecenie do wywołania: ``apt-get install make g++ gcc u-boot-tools g++-arm-linux-gnueabihf gcc-arm-linux-gnueabihf binutils-arm-linux-gnueabihf``.
-Dla niektórych systemów, wymagana jest zmiana wersji systemu.
-Dla systemu Debian, aktualna wersja ``testing`` posiada wymienione pakiety.
+Command to execute: ``apt-get install make g++ gcc u-boot-tools g++-arm-linux-gnueabihf gcc-arm-linux-gnueabihf binutils-arm-linux-gnueabihf``.

+For some distributions version need to be changed.
+For Debian, current ``testing`` version has listed packages.

 .. code-block:: sh